TULiberalArts/Public-Policy/pages/mpp-degree.md

 ## The MPP Curriculum
 ![Feather Houstoun]({{site.baseurl}}/media/feather-houstoun-mpp-program.jpg){:.img-left}
 The 36 credit MPP curriculum consists of 8 required courses, an internship and 3 electives.
 Full-time students are able to complete the program in two years.
 If you enroll part-time, the program takes between three and five years.
-You will gain practical experience in public and nonprofit sector organizations and work on on real-world projects and programs designed to address public problem policies.
+You will gain practical experience in public and nonprofit sector organizations and work on real-world projects and programs designed to address public problem policies.

 ## Course Sequence
 **Fall Semester First Year**